Nuke (Marvel Comics): In other media

-A variation of Nuke named William "Will" Simpson appears in the first and second seasons of the Marvel Cinematic Universe (MCU) / Netflix live-action television series, Jessica Jones, portrayed by Wil Traval.
+A character loosely based on Nuke named William "Will" Simpson, appears in Jessica Jones, portrayed by Wil Traval.
 This version is a police sergeant at the NYPD's 15th Precinct who previously served in the 39th Infantry Division.
-He is initially sent by Kilgrave to kill Trish Walker until Jessica Jones convinces Simpson that his mission is complete.
-Kilgrave orders him to jump off a rooftop, but Jones saves Simpson by knocking him out and taking him to the ground level, freeing him of Kilgrave's control. after which Simpson becomes Walker's lover As a result, Simpson becomes determined to murder Kilgrave to stop him from hurting anyone else, putting him at odds with Jones.
-Following a failed attempt on Kilgrave's life, Simpson reconnects with his military unit, using experimental pills to increase his combat awareness.
-However, he becomes more manic, to the point where he kills fellow detective Oscar Clemons and two fellow operatives to guarantee that only he can kill Kilgrave.
-Simpson later attempts to kill a wounded Jones, but is thwarted by her and Walker, with the latter taking some of his combat enhancements to defeat him.
-Left unconscious, Simpson is taken away by members of the mysterious "IGH" organization, who provided him with the supplements.
-As of the second season, Simpson is now using an inhaler and spying on Walker.
-He eventually catches up to her, but she shoots him in the leg.
-When Jones finds and confronts Simpson about the deaths of several IGH members, he states that Walker is being targeted because of an investigation into the organization before they are abruptly attacked by Alisa Campbell, who later kills Simpson before escaping.
+Throughout the first season, he falls under Kilgrave's control, but is eventually freed by Jessica Jones and falls in love with Trish Walker.
+However, he becomes obsessed with murdering Kilgrave to stop him from hurting anyone else, putting him at odds with Jones.
+After acquiring experimental pills that increase his combat awareness from the mysterious "IGH" organization, Simpson becomes more manic and kills three of his associates to guarantee that only he can kill Kilgrave.
+He is eventually defeated by Jones and Walker, with the latter having taken some of his pills, and taken away by IGH.
+As of the second season, he has begun using an inhaler, spying on Walker, and discovered IGH is targeting Jones before he is attacked and killed by Alisa Campbell.
 Afterwards, Jones and Walker take his body to the beach near Playland Park and toss him into the ocean.